Family Income Supplement (FIS) is a weekly tax-free payment available to

 partnership or cohabiting) is taken into account.

-Income from any source (excluding the disregards stated below) is assessed
+Income from any source (except for the disregards stated below) is assessed.

-capital, the Department of Social Protection generally does not assess capital
+bank accounts and cars.
+The Department of Social Protection does assess income

 The main items counted as income are: